NZ369/CyberGPT/README.md

 To install the CyberGPT App, please follow these steps:

-- Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-- Install the required dependencies by running the following command:
+2. Install the required dependencies by running the following command:

-  pip install -r requirements.txt
+  `pip install -r requirements.txt`

-- Update any additional API keys in the .env file in the project directory.
+3. Update any additional API keys in the .env file in the project directory.

+## Usage

+To use the CyberGPT App, follow these steps:

+1. Ensure that you have installed the required dependencies and added the necessary API keys to the .env file.

+2. Run the app.py file using the Streamlit CLI.
+Execute the following command:

+`streamlit run app.py`

+3. The application will launch in your default web browser, displaying the user interface.

+4. Load any PDF documents into the app by following the provided instructions.

+5. Ask questions in natural language about the loaded PDFs using the chat interface.

+## Contributing

+This repository is intended for participants of GeekWeek Team 5.2 only and does not accept further contributions.
+It serves as the base CyberGPT application starting point.